Student-centric advice and objective recommendations

 Your federal aid should end up awarding you the same amount at the end of your studies as if you had enrolled full-time.
 Although it awards less per semester, part-time students remain enrolled for a higher number of semesters.
 Therefore, they usually will receive the same amount of aid.

 As a part-time student, you may have additional time that you could spend working to help pay for your education.
-Most colleges offer work-study opportunities to help students pay for their education.
+Most colleges offer work-study opportunities for eligible students.
 These opportunities often come with the added benefit of providing valuable work experience, and potentially building relationships with professors.
 If you are curious about work study, reach out to your financial aid office about opportunities.

 Also read: Is work study worth it?